cixelsyd/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``options``
    **Ruby Type:** String

-   One (or more) additional options that are passed to the command.
+   One (or more) additional command options that are passed to the command.
+For example, common zypper directives, such as ``--no-recommends``.
+See the `zypper man page <https://en.opensuse.org/SDB:Zypper_manual_(plain)>`_ for the full list.

 ``package_name``
    **Ruby Types:** String, Array

-   One of the following: the name of a package, the name of a package and its architecture, the name of a dependency.
+   The name of the package.
 Default value: the ``name`` of the resource block See "Syntax" section above for more information.

 ``provider``
    **Ruby Type:** Chef Class